Quarry managers coordinate the extraction of materials from quarry sites for use in industry and construction

 - check that all vehicles on site are maintained to a good standard.

 - Salaries for assistant quarry managers typically range from £23,000 to £34,000.

 - Quarry managers can earn between £30,000 and £50,000.

-- With several years' experience, you can progress to unit manager (several quarries or a very large operation) with a salary in excess of £50,000 and even reaching over £100,000 for some very senior roles.
+- With several years' experience, you can progress to unit manager (several quarries or a very large operation).
+A quarry manager salary can exceed £50,000, sometimes reaching over £100,000 for some very senior roles.

 Larger employers may provide additional benefits, such as private health insurance and profit-related bonus schemes.

 Income figures are intended as a guide only.